Spendor A4 Review

 5 180mm polymer cone mid/bass driver

 The A4 sounds not dissimilar to its larger and more expensive A7 sibling – no bad thing and hardly a surprise given that the two models use the same drive units and crossover.
-The different cabinet volumes and port arrangements favour bass power and extension in the A7, but interestingly, I reckon the A4’s lower frequencies are a little tauter and drier and, as a result, a tad more tuneful.
+The different cabinet volumes and port arrangements favor bass power and extension in the A7, but interestingly, I reckon the A4’s lower frequencies are a little tauter and drier and, as a result, a tad more tuneful.

-This being the case, while Anette Askvik doesn’t sound quite as dreamy as she does via the Dynaudio, KEF and especially the Amphion, the track has a terrific sense of location and presence in the room.
+This being the case, while Anette Askvik doesn’t sound quite as dreamy as she does via the Dynaudio, KEF, and especially the Amphion, the track has a terrific sense of location and presence in the room.
 Stanley Clarke and co. rip through Combat Continuum with so much snap, commitment, verve and dynamism, I almost expect to see plumes of smoke curling into the room from the back of the cabinet.
-That said, although the A4 sounds fast, rhythmically explicit and precise, it can sometimes fail to relax and loosen up when it should and therefore isn’t quite as fluent and supple as the comparably compact Dynaudio and Totem
+That said, although the A4 sounds fast, rhythmically explicit, and precise, it can sometimes fail to relax and loosen up when it should and, therefore, isn’t quite as fluent and supple as the comparably compact Dynaudio and Totem.